The generalized Hierarchical Gaussian Filter: Belief updates in the HGF: A network of nodes

 For a node~$\check{a}$ which is the \textsf{volatility parent} of node~$a$, the update equations for computing a new posterior mean~$\mu_{\check{a}}^{(k)}$ and a new posterior precision~$\pi_{\check{a}}^{(k)}$ have been described by \citet{mathys2011}.
-Here, we will introduce two changes to the notation to simplify (the implementation of) these equations:
+Here, we will introduce two changes to the notation to simplify the equations themselves and their implementation:

 First, we will express the volatility PE, or \textsf{VOPE}, as a function of the previously defined value PE, or \textsf{VAPE}.
 That means from now on, we will use the symbol $\delta$ only for \textsf{VAPE}s: